Station here is mobile

 Getting a Yaesu FTM-10r and the FT857d in the car made things a little more accessible when operating mobile and whilst it’s not a regular occurrence these days it’s nice to have the equipment available for those odd occasions when time permits.
 Also the 857 is a superb bit of kit giving consistently good results on both HF and VHF when mobile.
 The FTM-10r is superb having a bluetooth headset (see separate page).

 Sirio Performer 5000 for 28MHz is the newest acquisition for 10m mobile operation (though is a CB antenna of course but it is fairly broad banded); costing a bit more than an Ampro for 28MHz but is one of the better antennas available by various accounts.
 I looked for a 6’ Avanti Moonraker mobile but they’ve not been made for years and the last one I saw advertised was well over £100.
 Below the 'original' home made mobile mounting bracket fixed to the body of the car at the tailgate opening, its been there since about 2008 and still works well though like 'Triggers broom', its not on its first run of co-ax!!
-The original Performer was not that easy to tune in for 10m and in actual fact required slight lengthening of the whip (!) so next task is to get a new base extender (3/8 threaded bar) to make up the difference and also raise the loading coil a little more.
+The original Performer was not that easy to tune in for 10m but that just turned out to be the ravages of age and weather on the DV base mount (soon resolved!).
 I was quite taken with the 'trucker' version of the aerial and it sits well on the car particularly taking into account the height of the mounting.

 Mid 2019 and I’ve been able to get another Sirio Performer at 1/3 off the normal price (a new gimmicky 'light up' version has come out and appears beloved of Plymouth taxi drivers!!).
 This is now giving me highly effective 10 m mobile in both the cars!
 SO239 mount (with DV mount adapter) fixed through the roof and giving a good sturdy mounting!
 I was going to duplicate the body mount above but never got around to it; this is better in many ways though giving a more even transmission footprint taking the car roof and bodywork into account as a ground plane (though the original corner mount has always worked well for me).